 - Zion, Noam Sachs and Shawn Fields-Meyer.
 A Day Apart: Shabbat at Home: A Step-by-Step Guidebook with Blessings and Songs, Rituals and Reflections.
 Jerusalem: Shalom Hartman Institute, 2004, pg.
 89.

-Sarah Fishman is a third year rabbinical student at Hebrew Union College-Jewish Institute of Religion's New York campus.
+Sarah Fishman is a rabbinical student at Hebrew Union College-Jewish Institute of Religion's New York campus.